 1,186 Law Enforcement Staff

 980 are rangers

-658 arrests
+658 arrests made

-660 tonnes

-of illegal wildlife
+660 tonnes of illegal wildlife products confiscated including

-products confiscated

-including

 51 tonnes of bushmeat & 19,464 snares removed

+K9 anti-poaching unit, Garamba

+Rhinos to Rwanda

 Elephant collaring, Liwonole

 WILDLIFE TRANSLOCATIONS

 195 buffalo to Bangweulu, Zambia

 22 black

-5 from Europe to Akagera, Rwanda 17 from SA to Livonde, Malawi
+5 from Europe to Akagera, Rwanda

+17 from SA to Livonde, Malawi

 5 cheetah from SA to Majete, Malawi

 THREATENED SPECIES UNDER OUR PROTECTION

 >11,400 western lowland gorillas

 >10,000 elephants

->3,400 chimpanzees
+>3,400 chimpanzees >1,300

->1,300 giraffes
+giraffes

 SOCIO-POLITICAL | WHERE WILDLIFE THRIVE, PEOPLE THRIVE

 Well-managed parks can reap dividends for communities who need them the most.
 Our model ensures government and community representation on each park Board so they can participate in management decisions.
-We support schools, cover teacher salaries, deploy medical units, and we invest in sustainable livelihoods to build a constituency for conservation who will be responsible for the future of these wild places.
+We support schools, cover

 25,401 school children visited parks.

-96 schools & supported,

-610 scholarships provided

-33,176

-people received

-healthcare in

-E around parks

-44

-hospitals &

-mobile units

-supported

-RESPONSE TO NATURAL DISASTERS

-CYCLONE IDAI, MOZAMBIQUE

-In March we deployed W\$200,000 in emergency funding; delivered 140 tonnes of food; transported 37 dootors, 3,700 kg of medical supplies & other essentials to 2,900 families.
+96 schools built & supported, 610 scholarships provided CYCLONE IDAI, MOZAMBIQUE In March we deployed US\$ 200,000 in emergency funding; delivered 140 tonnes of food; transported 37 doctors, 3,700 kg of medical supplies & other essentials to 2,900 families.
+ECONOMIC: BUILDING A CONSERVATION-LED ECONOMY An effectively managed national park generates revenue from job creation, tourism or other sustainable development projects that are compatible with conservation.
+As more jobs are created, more vs\$13.7M paid in salaries 2,620 full-time staff.
+95% are locals 117,402 tourists.
+60% are locals Tourism contributed US\$6.3M to parks & communities 10% of overall budget teacher salaries, deploy medical units, and we invest in sustainable livelihoods to build a constituency for conservation who will be responsible for the future of these wild places.

+Dr. John serving communities in Odzala, Congo.
-DROUGHT, LUIWA PLAIN, ZAMBIA

-From June to December, we provided maize to 3,600 people to prevent starvation & reduce poaching pressure off the park.
+RESPONSE TO NATURAL DISASTERS 33,176 people received healthcare in & around parks 44 hospitals & mobile units supported DROUGHT, LIUWA PLAIN, ZAMBIA From June to December, we provided maize to 3,600 people to prevent starvation & reduce poaching pressure off the park. salaries and taxes are paid.

-ECONOMIC: BUILDING A CONSERVATION-LED ECONOMY

-An effectively managed national park generates revenue from job creation, tourism or other sustainable development projects that are compatible with conservation.
-As more jobs are created, more salaries and taxes are paid.
 Ultimately these wellrun protected areas can stimulate a conservationled economy, changing human lives while ensuring the long-term survival of the park.

-paid in salaries

-2,620 full-time

-staff.

-95% are locals

-117,402 tourists, 60% are locals

-Tourism contributed

-to parks & communities 10% of overall budget

-US\$2.3M paid in taxes

-US\$493K

-generated from social enterprises from: community guides, honey, fisheries & moringa projects

-In Remembrance
+Top from left: © Scott Ramsay, Marcus Westberg; Bottom from left: © Andrew MacDonald, Naude Heunis